shayella/ecommerce-site-frontend/README.md

-# Ecommerce App Junior React Developer Test (by Sheilla Mirembe)
+# Junior React Developer Test - ecommerce app (by Sheilla Mirembe)

 Hello there! :)  Thanks for taking the time to review my test project.